 Appointments required and are scheduled Monday - Friday from 8:15 a.m. to 4:00 p.m.
 Call 715-395-1341 to make an appointment.

+As of August 3, 2009, individuals who wish to form a domestic partnership may apply for a Declaration of Domestic Partnership certificate.
 The following information answers most questions, but if there are any issues not covered, please contact the Douglas County Clerk’s Office at (715) 395-1569.
-Marriage application appointments are accepted Monday - Friday, 8:15 am - 4:00 pm daily.

 Fee / Waiting Period

-The fee for a certificate of marriage is $100 (cash or check, no card accepted).
+The fee for a Declaration of Domestic Partnership certificate is $100.
 A five-day waiting period is required by law.
 The day of application is not included in the waiting period.
-If the fifth day lands on a weekend or holiday, the license will be issued on the next business day.
-The waiting period may be waived at the discretion of the county clerk.
-If a waiver is approved, applicants must pay an additional $25 to cover the increased processing costs.
-For persons in the military, the $25 fee may be waived.
-The license is valid for 30 days after the date of issuance and the marriage must be performed within that period.
+This may be waived at the discretion of the county clerk.
+To obtain a waiver, applicants must pay an additional $25 to cover the increased processing costs.